JuliaPy/SymPy.jl/examples/tutorial.md

 The `integrate` function uses a tuple, `(var, a, b)`, to specify the limits of a definite integral.
 This syntax lends itself readily to multiple integration.

-For example, this computes the integral of $xy$ over the unit square:
+For example, the following computes the integral of $xy$ over the unit square:

 ```
 x, y = symbols("x,y")
 integrate(x*y, (y, 0, 1), (x, 0, 1))
 ```

 The innermost terms can depend on outer ones.
-For example, this integrates $x^2y$ over the upper half of the unit circle:
+For example, the following integrates $x^2y$ over the upper half of the unit circle:

 ```
 integrate(x^2*y, (y, 0, sqrt(1 - x^2)), (x, -1, 1))